jbouduin/my2cents/README.md

 - **Third party providers for authentication** like Github, Twitter, Google and Facebook.
 Users are not required to register a new account on your system and you don't need to manage a user management system or bother about GDPR.

 ## Why I started building my2cents
-I was looking for an embeddable commenting solution with the features described above, and found [Schnack](https://schnack.cool/).
+I was looking for an embeddable commenting solution with the features described above for [my blog](https://agile-is-a-state-of-mind), and found [Schnack](https://schnack.cool/).
 Unfortunately, it only offers support for SQLite, a no-go for production environments.

 As a non JavaScript developer I found no better solution then porting schnackjs to Typescript and implement other database connections myself.
-I tried to stick to the original js implementation where possible, until I realized that the original solution suffered from Cross-site issues.
+I tried to stick to the original js implementation where possible, until I realized that the original solution severely suffered from Cross-site issues.

-BTW: I am pretty new to TS also, so don't expect this to be the best code you ever saw.
+BTW: I am pretty new to TS, so don't expect this to be the best code you ever saw.
+Please let me know, if you find code issues by [creating the appropriate issue](https://github.com/jbouduin/my2cents/issues).
+I'm grateful if you teach me something.

-### Quickstart => this is to be completed
+### Quickstart

-This is the fastest way to setup *My2Cents*.
+This is the fastest way to setup *My2Cents* on your local workstation.

 **Requirements**:
 - Node.js (>= v6)
 - npm (>= v5)
+- [Optional] git

-Clone or download My2Cents:
+Clone or download My2Cents from Github:

 ```bash
 git clone https://github.com/jbouduin/my2cents